Saturday, May 25, 2013 | Register | Login |

 Speech Language Pathology Article

-Last Updated Nov 2012
+Last Updated Jun 2012

-By: Jena Casbon
+By: Jena Casbon, MS-CCC-SLP

-therapy practiceOne of the biggest complaints that I hear from private therapists is: “I hate marketing.”
 What if I told you that it was time to re-think your perspective on “marketing”?
 Marketing your private therapy practice is NOT the same as marketing a “regular” business.

 Buy now!
 Here’s your 25% off coupon!
 “Like Us” on Facebook for a special deal!
 Upsize your meal for only $.99 cents!
 None of those traditional “marketing” methods are going to work for you, a private occupational, speech or physical therapist.
 What will work for you?
-Making connections with real people who you can help and can in turn help you.
-Phew.

 “So you mean I only need to talk to family members and other clinicians to grow my practice?”
 Yes.